-In the Poisson equation in \eqref{eq:QHD} satisfied by the electric potential $V$, we also assume $\mathcal{C}(x)=M_0$, which guarantees the solvability of the Poisson equation.
+For the Poisson equation in \eqref{eq:QHD} governing the electric potential $V$, we also assume $\mathcal{C}(x)=M_0$, which guarantees its solvability.

-The existence of finite energy weak solutions is proven by combining the results of \cite{AM1, AM2} and \cite{AMZ1}.
-However, the uniform bounds in the framework of the energy functional only are not sufficient to establish a compactness framework of \eqref{eq:QHD_rs_intro}.
-Indeed, while the inertial term can be controlled by the scaled energy dissipation, the weak limit of the the quadratic term $(\nabla\sqrt{\rho_\tau}\otimes \nabla\sqrt{\rho_\tau})$ (see \eqref{eq:bohm} above) may be affected by strong oscillations and concentration phenomena, which cannot be controlled by the sole energy bounds.
+The existence of finite-energy weak solutions has been established by combining the results of \cite{AM1, AM2} and \cite{AMZ1}.
+However, the uniform bounds provided solely by the energy functional are not sufficient to establish a compactness framework for \eqref{eq:QHD_rs_intro}.
+Indeed, while the inertial term can be controlled by the scaled energy dissipation, the weak limit of the quadratic term $(\nabla\sqrt{\rho_\tau}\otimes \nabla\sqrt{\rho_\tau})$ (see \eqref{eq:bohm} above) may be affected by strong oscillations and concentration phenomena, which cannot be controlled by the energy bounds alone.

-Therefore, in order to overcome such difficulty, we apply the compactness framework developed in the authors' previous work \cite{AMZ1} and introduce the notion of weak solutions with bounded generalised chemical potential (see Definition \ref{def:GCPsln} below), shortened as \emph{GCP solutions}.
-The chemical potential in multi-dimensional spaces is formally defined as
+Therefore, in order to overcome this difficulty, we apply the compactness framework developed in the authors' previous work \cite{AMZ1} and introduce the notion of weak solutions with bounded generalized chemical potential (see Definition \ref{def:GCPsln} below), hereafter referred to as \emph{GCP solutions}.
+The chemical potential is formally defined as